Skip to main content

 VS Code Extension

 Claude Code installs a VS Code extension on startup.
-The built-in profile already grants write access to ~/.vscode plus the OS-specific VS Code data directory: ~/Library/Application Support/Code on macOS or ~/.config/Code on Linux.
+The profile already grants write access to ~/.vscode plus the OS-specific VS Code data directory: ~/Library/Application Support/Code on macOS or ~/.config/Code on Linux.
 No additional flags are needed for VS Code extension installation.

 Git Configuration

 Claude Code reads git configuration for repository operations.
-The built-in profile includes the git_config group, which grants read access to ~/.gitconfig, ~/.gitignore_global, and ~/.config/git/ignore.
+The profile includes the git_config group, which grants read access to ~/.gitconfig, ~/.gitignore_global, and ~/.config/git/ignore.
 No additional flags are needed for git operations.

 Secretive (SSH Keys in Secure Enclave)

 If you use Secretive to store SSH keys in the macOS Secure Enclave, git commit signing (git commit -S) needs access to the Secretive agent socket.
-Create a custom profile that extends the built-in Claude Code profile: Save as ~/.config/nono/profiles/claude-code-secretive.json:
+Create a custom profile that extends the Claude Code profile: Save as ~/.config/nono/profiles/claude-code-secretive.json:

 {